 GreenGov is an official trademark used by the Council on Environmental Quality and its Office of the Federal Environmental Executive to define and identify sustainablity initiatives throughout the federal government.
 With more than 360,000 buildings, 650,000 fleet vehicles, and $460 billion in annual purchasing power, the federal government has an obligation to lead by example when it comes to its environmental, energy and economic performance.

 Demonstrating a commitment to this principle, President Obama signed the Federal Leadership in Environmental, Energy, and Economic Performance Executive Order in October 2009 that directed federal agencies to reduce their greenhouse gas pollution, meet a number of energy, water, and waste reduction targets, and leverage federal purchasing power to promote environmentally responsible products and technologies.

-The White House launched the GreenGov Challenge shortly after President Obama signed the Federal Leadership in Environmental, Energy and Economic Performance Executive Order, asking all Federal and military personnel to share ideas about how the Federal community can lead by example, green the government, and meet the goals of Order.
+Shortly after President Obama signed the 2009 Executive Order on federal sustainability, the White House launched the first GreenGov Challenge, asking all federal and military personnel to share ideas about how the federal community can lead by example, green the government, and meet the goals of the Executive Order.

-The GreenGov Challenge generated more than 5,000 ideas and 165,000 votes from 14,000 federal employees.
+The GreenGov Challenge demonstrated that the federal community is committed to leading by example through transforming how they work in practical ways that have real results.
+Overall, the GreenGov Challenge generated more than 5,000 ideas and 165,000 votes from 14,000 federal employees.
 The top ideas are summarized in the GreenGov Final Report.